visualizevalue/mint/docs/guide/what-it-is.md

 networks of supporters.
 The truly scarce characteristic is the time and place artifacts are distributed, not how often, or for whatever consensus on price.

-Mint is not an invitation for you to tell us what to do for you.
-Have a feature idea?
-Build it.